Update from Chris: March 26, 2025

 Member Engagement

-We will identify meaningful opportunities to engage with members, while offering education and gathering valuable feedback.
+We will continue to identify meaningful opportunities to engage with members, while offering education and gathering valuable feedback.
+This includes:

 - Member Surveys